Codewith-Yush/Simple-website/README.md

 # Simple-website❤️
-Creating a Simple website using of html and css in notepad.
+Creating a Simple website using of html and css.
-We use the internal css type👍